Watchmakers look to bespoke design to court the super-rich

 The deceleration was mainly due to a government crackdown on illicit gift-giving hitting sales in the Greater China region, which absorbs about a quarter of exports, but demand in Europe was also weak while there was a modest rise of just 2.4 percent in exports to the No.2. market, the United States.

-The launch of Buccellati's customised service at a watch fair in Basel this week is part of Andretta's ambition to step up the Milan-based firm's watchmaking.
-It now makes only 1,000 timepieces a year with a strong focus on jewellery watches.
+The launch of Buccellati's customized service at a watch fair in Basel this week is part of Andretta's ambition to step up the Milan-based firm's watchmaking.
+It now makes only 1,000 timepieces a year with a strong focus on jewelry watches.

 "We have customers who are passionate about watches but find that the designs on offer just don't match their tastes.
 Fine watchmaking today is very focused on technical aspects," he said in an interview at the brand's watchmaking unit in the Swiss town of Chiasso.

-"Uniqueness is a driver, it's how luxury goods started: you went to your jeweller and told him exactly what you wanted," said Andretta.
+"Uniqueness is a driver, it's how luxury goods started: you went to your jeweler and told him exactly what you wanted," said Andretta.

 LOSING CONTROL?